James-KAY1/Challenge_2_-Loan_Qualitfer_Application/README.md

 >"qualifer" Folder:

-filters - sub folder where the filtering functions are saved for usage in the main app.py file.
+filters - sub folder where the filtering functions (filters for bank loans) are saved for usage in the main app.py file.

-utils - sub folders where the financial/loan functions are saved for usage in the main app.py file.
+utils - sub folders where the utility functions and financial functions (debt ratio, loan to value ratio etc) are saved for usage in the main app.py file.